zwicker-group/py-modelrunner/README.md

-# py-model
+# py-job
-Python classes for handling physical simulations
+Python classes for handling and running physical simulations